 Rocío Guzmán has focused her efforts on bringing STEAM (Science, Technology, Engineering, Arts, and Mathematics) education to students who are blind and deaf and their teachers through the Benemérito Comité Pro Ciegos y Sordos de Guatemala y Retalhuleu.
 In this rural community where job opportunities are often limited to non-skilled roles such as cashiers, Rocío’s work is about empowering these students and teachers to see that they can become scientists, engineers, and innovators who can create solutions tailored to their own accessibility needs, becoming active co-creators of their environments.

-Students with limited vision and hearing in Guatemala participate in a STEAM activity. led by Destination Imagination Guatemala Affiliate Director, Rocío Guzmán.
-Rocío advocates for more inclusive spaces and resources, such as videos with sign language interpretation, to ensure that neuro-diverse students feel a part of the Destination Imagination community.
+Rocío advocates for more accessible spaces and resources, such as videos with sign language interpretation, to ensure that neurodiverse students feel a part of the Destination Imagination community.
 Rocío shares, “It is rewarding to see how much this community of learners, parents, and teachers appreciate and follow through on these opportunities.”

 Kate Donelan, Affiliate Director, Colorado: Data-Driven Inclusion Strategies

-In Colorado, Kate Donelan and her Board, including Kayla Steffens, are pioneering efforts to make Destination Imagination more inclusive and accessible.
-Since 2020, they have made concerted efforts to collect robust DEI (Diversity, Equity, and Inclusion) data which drives strategies to guide their goals and recruitment efforts.
+In Colorado, Kate Donelan and her Board, including Kayla Steffens, are pioneering efforts to make Destination Imagination more accessible and welcoming.
+Since 2020, they have made concerted efforts to collect robust participation data, which drives strategies to guide their goals and recruitment efforts.
 Their approach to removing financial barriers to participation includes financial incentives such as Home Depot gift cards, free DI Challenge Experience Team Numbers, and tool tubs for teams to borrow.
-During the 2023-24 season of DI, 17% of Colorado teams were supported through scholarships, demonstrating their Board’s commitment to inclusion.
+During the 2023-24 DI season, 17% of Colorado teams were supported through scholarships, demonstrating the Board’s commitment to expanding access.

 Ted Grossnickle, Affiliate Director, Michigan: Expanding Horizons and Building Partnerships

-Ted Grossnickle’s journey in Michigan has been about expanding Destination Imagination to reach disadvantaged, under-resourced, rural, and neuro-diverse students who stand beyond traditional schools with access to resources.
-By fostering partnerships with local changemakers, the Board aims to create a long-term, inclusive program.
+Ted Grossnickle’s journey in Michigan has been about expanding Destination Imagination to reach disadvantaged, under-resourced, rural, and neurodiverse students who are beyond traditional schools’ reach in terms of access to resources.
+By fostering partnerships with local changemakers, the Board aims to create a long-term, accessible program.
 Ted believes in co-creating intentional programming that activates each community based on their own diverse needs.
 His approach involves listening to the community’s needs first and then tailoring the program to fit, ensuring that even the most under-resourced areas can participate fully.

 Ted’s core belief: listening is key to understanding community needs and offering relevant solutions.
 Similar skills and benefits are gleaned regardless of how a DI experience is delivered, so adapting the process to fit different contexts is crucial.
 This leads to an experience that is universally accessible, replicable, and culturally appropriate.